google/omaha/DeveloperSetupGuide.md

    * gmock.
 Source code [here](https://code.google.com/p/googlemock/source/checkout)
    * Use git svn clone or other way to get the source code for these projects into the third_party directory in the root of this repository.

+To run the unit tests, one more package is needed.
+Download the Windows Sysinternals PSTools suite [here](https://technet.microsoft.com/en-us/sysinternals/bb897553) and save psexec.exe somewhere.
+Then, set an environment variable named OMAHA_PSEXEC_DIR to the directory containing psexec.exe.

 # Details #